cancergenetrust/cgtd/README.md

 # Cancer Gene Trust Daemon
-[The Cancer Gene Trust] (https://genomicsandhealth.org/work-products-demonstration-projects/cancer-gene-trust) is a global online network for sharing somatic genomic and clinical data from around the world, making the data accessible for research use in real time.
+[The Cancer Gene Trust] (https://genomicsandhealth.org/work-products-demonstration-projects/cancer-gene-trust) is a simple, real-time, global network for sharing somatic cancer data and associated clinical information.

 The Cancer Gene Trust Daemon (cgtd) stores steward submissions in a distributed, replicated and decentralized content addressable database.
 It provides an basic